 I am drawn to the beauty of the old and familiar.
-From Japanese icons to nostalgic Americana, I collect items that are ephemeral.
-These forgotten objects evoke a sense of yearning for the past and the satisfaction one gets when those experiences are relived.
-I obsess over these tchotchkes, constantly stopping by garage sales and antique shops in small towns, hunting down flea markets around the world and scouring all over the internet.
-My collection consists of toys I've played with as a child, objects that I have seen again and again from before my time, and sometimes things I've encountered for the very first time and am consumed by for reasons I cannot fathom.
-I become so engrossed with these trinkets that I must find out everything I can about their history and then enslave them as subjects in my paintings.
+From Japanese icons to nostalgic Americana, I collect items that are ephemeral and elicit feelings of wistful memory.
+These forgotten objects evoke an anthropomorphic sense of yearning from the past and elicit feelings of satisfaction one experiences when those moments are relived.
+I obsess over these tchotchkes, scouring through garage sales and antique shops in small towns and hunting down flea markets around the world.
+My collection consists of toys I've played with as a child, objects that I have encountered repeatedly from before my time, and sometimes things I've discovered for the very first time, consuming my mind for intangible reasons that become clear only when put to canvas.

 Samuel Hung (born in Taiwan, 1981) is a New York based artist currently living in Brooklyn.
 He earned his BFA in illustration from Art Center College of Design (Pasadena, CA) and furthered his painting studies at the Grand Central Atelier (New York, NY) focusing on techniques from the 19th century French Academy.
 His paintings can be found in collections in the United States, Hong Kong, Taiwan and Japan.